openvinotoolkit/training_extensions/docs/source/guide/tutorials/base/how_to_train/action_classification.rst

 Validation
 ***********

 1. To evaluate the trained model on a specific dataset, use the ``otx eval`` command with the following arguments:

 The eval function receives test annotation information and model snapshot, trained in the previous step.
-Please note, ``label_schema.json`` file contains meta-information about the dataset and it should be located in the same folder as the model snapshot.
+Please note, ``label_schema.json`` file contains meta information about the dataset and it should be located in the same folder as the model snapshot.

 ``otx eval`` will output a frame-wise accuracy for action classification.
-Note that top-1 accuracy during training is video-wise accuracy.
+Note, that top-1 accuracy during training is video-wise accuracy.

 2. The command below will run validation on our dataset and save performance results in ``performance.json`` file: